farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 23. Once the group is created, select the **Close** button in the **Sales group group created** window.

 24. This will return you to the **Active teams & groups** window.
-You may need to select the **Refresh** option on the menu bar for the **Sales Group** to appear in the list of groups.
-In fact, you may have to wait a few minutes for the Sales Group to appear, so you may need to select the **Refresh** option on the menu bar once or twice.
+It may take a few minutes for the Sales Group to appear, so you may need to select the **Refresh** option on the menu bar once or twice.
+Note that there are four tabs on this page, one for each group type (Microsoft 365, Distribution list, Mail-enabled security, and Security).
+The **Microsoft 365** tab is displayed by default, which is the group type assigned to the Sales Group.
+So the Sales Group should be displayed in this tab.

-25. Once the **Sales Group** appears in the list of groups, select the **Sales Group** name.
+25. Once the **Sales Group** appears in the list of **Microsoft 365** groups, select the **Sales Group** name.

 26. In the **Sales Group** pane that appears, the **General** tab is displayed by default.
 Select the **Members** tab.

 	**Note:** While you could have added members to this group at the time you created it, you will instead add members after the group has been created.
 This will give you experience in how to add members to an existing group.

-27. In the **Members** tab, under the **Owners** section, Joni Sherman should appear as the only group owner.
-Under the **Add some members to this team** section, select **Add members**.
+27. In the **Members** tab, three sub-tabs (Owners, Members, and Site visitors) are displayed in the left-hand column.
+The **Owners** sub-tab is displayed by default.
+In the **Owners** sub-tab, Joni Sherman should appear as the only group owner.
+Select the **Members** sub-tab.

+28. In the **Members** sub-tab, select the **Add members** button.

-28. In the **Add members to Sales group** pane, in the list of users that appears, select **Alex Wilber, Joni Sherman**, and **Lynne Robbins**, and then select the **ADD(3)** button.
+29. In the **Add members to Sales group** pane, select in the **Search by name or email address** field.
+This displays the list of active users. <br/>

+	In the list of users, select **Alex Wilber**.
+Note that you have to select back into the field to display the list of users.
+Select **Joni Sherman**, select back in the field, and then select **Lynne Robbins**.
+Once all three users are selected, select the **ADD(3)** button at the bottom of the pane.

-29. Once the three new members have been saved in the group, select the **X** in the upper right-hand corner of the **Sales group** pane to close it.  <br/>
+30. Once the three new members have been saved in the group, select the **X** in the upper right-hand corner of the **Sales group** pane to close it.  <br/>

 	**Note:** You will not add Patti Fernandez to this group.
 Patti's key role in the pilot project is to test the Privileged Identity Management functionality in the next lab exercise.

-30. Leave the **Microsoft 365 admin center** tab open in your browser and proceed to the next task.
+31. Leave the **Microsoft 365 admin center** tab open in your browser and proceed to the next task.

 ### ‎Task 6 - Enable IRM for SharePoint Online

 In this task, you will turn on Information Rights Management (IRM) for SharePoint Online.

-**Note:** While you will validate IRM for Exchange and SharePoint in Lab 4, you must enable IRM for SharePoint Online now because it can take up to 60 minutes or more for IRM to show up in SharePoint Online.
+**Important:** While you will validate IRM for Exchange and SharePoint in Lab 4, you must enable IRM for SharePoint Online now because it can take up to 60 minutes or more for IRM to show up in SharePoint Online.
 By the time you get to the validation exercise in Lab 4, IRM should have finished its internal configuration and you won’t have to wait for it to be present in SharePoint Online.
+Keep this time issue in mind if you plan to enable IRM in your real-world deployment.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.
+1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In the **Microsoft 365 admin center**, select **Show all** (if necessary) in the left-hand navigation pane to see all the navigation options.
 Under **Admin centers,** select **SharePoint**.
 This will open the SharePoint admin center in a new tab.